-Normally the student will then be encouraged to apply to the Graduate School for partial funding that is matched by our program (either M&S or MEDS depending on the location of the advisor or the research nature of the conference).
-See the Graduate School travel grant website at http://www.tgs.northwestern.edu/financialaid/fellowshipsandscholarships/fellowshipsandgrants/conferencetravelgrant/ for details.
+Normally the student will then be encouraged to apply to the Graduate School for partial funding that is matched by our program (either Strategy or MEDS depending on the location of the advisor or the research nature of the conference).
+See the Graduate School travel grant website for details.

-6 Dismissal
+5 Dismissal

 While every effort is made to admit only students who can satisfactorily complete our program, some students are occasionally asked to leave the program.
 Failure to pass the preliminary exams and failure to satisfactorily propose are the most common reasons for dismissal.
 In the event the PhD coordinators determine that a student has failed their prelim exam or otherwise failed to meet their academic standing requirements, or in the event the proposal committee decides that a student has not met the proposal requirements, a committee consisting of the PhD coordinators, the faculty who teach in the PhD program, and the proposal committee (if relevant) will evaluate whether the student should be asked to leave the program.
 All recommendations to dismiss a student will also be reviewed by the Kellogg Associate Dean of Faculty.
-This committee will also evaluate whether students who are asked to leave the program have met the requirements for a master's degree described in 2.8.
+This committee will also evaluate whether students who are asked to leave the program have met the requirements for a master's degree described in 1.8.
 The Graduate School may set additional requirements for the Master's degree.